splunk/public-o11y-docs/gdi/monitors-orchestration/openshift-cluster.rst

 1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform.

-   By default the Collector is installed in the namespace you’re logged into.
+   By default the Collector is installed in the namespace you're logged into.
 To deploy the Collector into a different namespace, use the ``--namespace`` flag to indicate where to place the Collector in.